jr0cket/heroku-java-workshop-content/understanding-logging/analysing-logs-with-papertrail.md

 # Analysing Logs with Papertrail

-> TODO: This section may be out of date and needs reviewing
+> **Note** Search your application's logs & set alerts for specific searches using the Papertrail service from Heroku addons.

-  This chapter will teach you how to add the Paptertrail Heroku Add-on to your application.
-Papertrail provides a robust web interface for searching your application's logs and setting alerts for specific searches.
+---

-> Papertrail requires your Heroku account to be validated before you can add it to your application.
+> **Warning** Papertrail is a 3rd party addon and therefore requires your Heroku account to be validated before you can add it to your application.
 To verify your Heorku account, visit https://heroku.com/verify

 To add the Papertrail Add-on: